Write to us

 The signal a website sends

-If you operate in advisory, investments, or family-office work, the people who matter most can tell within a paragraph whether a firm understands discretion.
+If you operate in advisory or family-office work, the people who matter most can tell within a paragraph whether a firm understands discretion.
 Naming the relationships you serve, especially in those categories, signals one of two things: either the clients did not care enough to ask for privacy, or the firm needed the credit more than it needed the trust.
 Neither is the tier we are aiming at.

 We have lost mandates to this stance.
 We have won more.